Coldsp33d/UFO-Data-Insights/README.md

 ## Getting Started

-## Part 1 - D3 Visualizations
+## Part 1 - Visualizations with D3

-Scripts for Generating Data for D3 Visualizations can be found in folder: d3-data-generation-scripts
+Scripts for Generating Data for D3 Visualizations can be found in folder: `d3-data-generation-scripts`

+## Part 2 - Ingesting with Apache Solr

+## Part 3 - Similarity with Memex ImagCat and Image Space

+### Part A - FLANN Plugin

+### Part B - SMQTK Plugin